ojeda-e/old.ojeda-e.github.io/_posts/2021-05-20-Bonjour-Universe.md

 ---
 title:  "Bonjour/Hello Univers(e)!"
-header:
-  teaser: "/assets/images/500x300.png"
 categories:
   - Blog
 tags:
   - Random
 ---

+Bonjour/hello everyone!
+This is my first post.
+In the next month I expect to share my experience as a Google Summer of Code intern.

 Cheers from Canada.